-- 1. As lawful under state and federal law;

-- 2. By persons at least 21 years of age;

-- 3. At and as served by the Waypoint;

-- 4. In the Commons and Academy-owned employee residences by their respective residents who are of legal age and their guests who are also of legal age, only within the resident's living space, and provided further that such use is personal, responsible, not disruptive, and any social gatherings are responsibly limited in size; and

-- 5. At an event authorized and hosted by the Academy where service of alcohol has been approved by the appropriate Academy official, provided that the provisions in Section H are followed.
+- 1. As lawful under state and federal law; - 2.
+By persons at least 21 years of age; - 3.
+At and as served by the Waypoint; - 4.
+In the Commons and Academy-owned employee residences by their respective residents who are of legal age and their guests who are also of legal age, only within the resident's living space, and provided further that such use is personal, responsible, not disruptive, and any social gatherings are responsibly limited in size; - 5.
+At an event authorized and hosted by the Academy where service of alcohol has been approved by the appropriate Academy official, provided that the provisions in Section H are followed; and - 6.
+By non-student guests staying overnight in Curtis or Leavitt Hall, provided that such guests comply with all pertinent provisions of this policy, particularly those regarding orderly conduct.